Ghost Town in the Thumb – Port Crescent

 After World War II, the demand for public use areas along shoreline property stimulated interest for an additional state park in the Thumb.
 Twenty years later, the Michigan Department of Conservation acquired possession of 124 acres of fine woodland at this place for a new state park.
 Port Crescent State Park was officially established on September 6, 1959.

-Today little remains of the former town.
-In the Organizations Area, a bit of foundation remains where a structure stood.
+Today little remains of the former ghost town.
+In the organization’s area, just east of the campground enterenance , a bit of foundation remains where a structure stood.
 The lower 10 feet the old sawmill chimney is a prominent part of the park entrance.
+Hikers exploring the west side of the park in the trail system can still find evidence of the former lumber town, especially in the spring before the forest floor greens up.

 Related Stories About Port Crescent